 Learn about Faculty Research Interests Below

-The Biology Faculty have active research labs where students can gain first-hand experiences and work on independant research projects.
+The Biology Faculty have active programs and research labs where students can gain first-hand experiences and work on independant projects.

 Click on faculty names to find contact and other information.

 Ph.D., University of Pittsburgh

 As a community ecologist, I am interested in how organisms in forests interact with each other and with the environment to affect ecosystem function (e.g., species diversity, productivity, invasibility, and other dynamics).
 I am especially interested in species diversity.
 Many factors contribute to the number of species in an area and the number of species in an area impact ecosystem functions.
 You may have noticed that there seems to be some circularity in my description.
 Although in academic writing, one might try to avoid circular arguments, understanding this circular nature of species diversity is key to understanding natural systems.
 And it is this interplay of the causes and consequences of species diversity that I am most interested in exploring in my research lab and classes.

 B.S., Roanoke College

 Hear Brooks talk about his research on Academic Minute.